MiguelMorgado2/BASE-PROJECT-NPM-/README.md

     - Once all rows are processed, the map() function returns an array of arrays.
 Each inner array contains the text content of the cells in that row.

     - JSON.stringify(table): The entire table data is converted into a JSON string.
-This makes it easier to return and use the data in other parts of your program (such as assertions in tests).
+This makes it easier to return and use the data in other parts of our program (such as assertions in tests).

 **elementEnabled**